Best Free Parental Controls

 What should you look for in free parental control software?

 There are a lot of good free options out there, but each generally specializes in one or two things.
-You probably need to use different pieces of software for different purposes.
-If you want a single parental control system that covers all your devices and gives you all the tools you need for both mobile and desktop, you’re not going to find one for free.
+You probably need different pieces of software for different purposes.
+If you want a single parental control system that covers all your devices and gives you all the tools you need for both mobile and desktop, you won’t find one for free.

 If a more versatile option sounds worth paying for, check out our review of the best parental control tools to see if one of these options works for you.